Commonly Asked Questions

 What is the Truth and Advertising Ordinance and why does North Fayette have one?
 For many years, several areas in the Township are mistakenly believed to be in another municipality.
 This is especially true in areas near the Tonidale and The Pointe at North Fayette that are routinely advertised as being in Robinson Township.
 When calling 911 in an emergency, when a business or individual states they’re in another municipality (such as Robinson Twp.) versus North Fayette, this incorrect location information can cause delays in emergency response times.
 Please refer to Ordinance No. 479 for more information.

 What are the minimum setback requirements for my shed, pool, or deck?
 This depends on the zoning district.
-Residential and residential uses in mixed-use districts are a minimum of 5-feet from the side and rear property lines.
+Residential and residential uses in mixed-use districts are a minimum of 5 feet from the side and rear property lines.
 If on a corner lot, the side yard adjacent to a street must meet the front yard setback.
 In addition, the structure cannot be located on an easement or right-of-way.

 Where do I find the location of my easements or right-of-ways?
 They are located on the official property survey.

 Where do I get an official property survey?
 If your home was recently constructed; a survey should have been provided by the builder.
 If the home was constructed after 2010, the Township may have a copy on file.
-Prior to 2010, the Township will not have a survey on file and you will need to have one completed by a registered surveyor.
+Before 2010, the Township will not have a survey on file and you will need to have one completed by a registered surveyor.

 How far does a driveway or retaining wall need to be set back from the property line?
 They do not have to meet any setbacks and can extend up to the property line.

 Do I need a permit if I am just replacing my existing deck, porch, shed, or pool?
 Yes!
-Unless you are simply replacing decking boards, roof shingles on a shed, pool liner, or pool pump/filter.
+Unless you are replacing decking boards, roof shingles on a shed, pool liner, or pool pump/filter.

 What don’t I need a permit for?
 Any residential work that does not involve structural work or a change to the means of egress.
 This includes finished basements, bathroom or kitchen remodels, replacement shingles, siding, replacement windows, and doors.
 Permits are also not required for patios on grade, playground-type equipment, playhouses, fences, sidewalks, or driveways.
 (Note: if a driveway is new or being widened, you will need a Road Occupancy Permit from Public Works.)